High-temperature superconductivity in flat-band sheared bilayer graphene

-The results of the ED show indeed that, up to a maximum of 6 holes for which we have been able to compute (assuming again a completely flat band at very strong coupling), the many-body ground state has in general a dominant component corresponding to a single Slater determinant of the form (\ref{gss}).
-We show in Table \ref{table1} the weight $| \alpha_i |^2$ of this dominant component for each of the ground states.
-For the case of 4 holes (44 particles) there is a slight mixture with another state of Slater-determinant type, but the important point is that this subdominant component still has the form given by (\ref{gss}).
-We also show in the Table the single-particle hole states that arise in the dominant component (\ref{gss}) in each case.
+We carry out the ED assuming again a purely flat band at very strong coupling.
+The results show that, up to a maximum of 7 holes for which we have been able to compute (for subspaces of states with dimension $\sim 900,000$), the many-body ground state has in general a dominant component given by a single Slater determinant of the form (\ref{gss}).
+However, we find now small but significant correlations, contrary to what happened in the spinless model.
+That is, the many-body ground state cannot be obtained from a simple Hartree-Fock approximation that takes only the diagonal elements in the many-body Hamiltonian.
+This point is crucial for the existence of pairing correlations, as we see below.

+We show in Table \ref{table1} the weight $| \alpha_i |^2$ of the dominant component (\ref{gss}) for each of the ground states depending on the number of particles $n$.
+For 4 holes ($n=44$) there is a slight mixture with another state of Slater-determinant type, but the important point is that this subdominant component still has a form given by (\ref{gss}).
+We also show in the Table the single-particle hole states that appear in the dominant component in each case.